THE DORMANT PEOPLE

 Caffeine is made from carbon, hydrogen, nitrogen, and oxygen, arranged in a precise way to affect your brain.

-Its chemical formula is: C₈H₁₀N₄O₂
+Caffeine chemical formula is: C₈H₁₀N₄O₂ + methyl group

 Inside that formula are three –CH₃ methyl groups, and those are what make caffeine able to block adenosine — the brain’s “sleep” signal.